-Please note that due to geographical/region-specific requirements these dates are not in effect for the Thompson Okanagan FC and Vancouver Island Wave powered by Pacific FC member clubs and their partner clubs (regional based) and will not apply to Nanaimo United FC when they begin BCSPL play.
+\Please note that due to geographical/region-specific requirements these dates are not in effect for the Thompson Okanagan FC, Vancouver Island Wave powered by Pacific FC and Nanaimo United FC.
+For more information on these clubs' evaluation dates and timelines please visit their club website listed on page 5 of this document.